Tony Washington (wide receiver)

-Michael Anthony Washington II (born October 18, 1990) is an American former football player who is the wide receivers coach at Liberty University.
+Michael Anthony Washington II (born October 18, 1990) is an American former football player who is the pass game coordinator and wide receivers coach at Liberty University.
 He played professionally in the National Football League (NFL) as a receiver.

 Washington played college football for the Appalachian State Mountaineers.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2014.

 Professional career

 Indianapolis Colts

 On May 11, 2014, Washington was signed by the Colts as an undrafted free agent.
 On August 25, 2014, he was waived by the team.

 Jacksonville Jaguars

 2014

 On September 1, 2014, Washington was signed to the Jaguars' practice squad where he spent his entire rookie season.
 On December 29, 2014, he signed a reserve/futures contract with the Jaguars.

 2015

 On September 4, 2015, Washington was waived by the Jaguars. and was signed to the Jaguars' practice squad.
 On September 26, 2015, he was promoted to the active roster.
 He made his NFL debut the next day tallying one special team tackle.
 The following week, he made his first career rush for eight yards.
 He saw action on offense and on special teams the next two weeks before suffering a quad injury.
 On October 20, 2015, he was placed on injured reserve.